Community relationships

 It is important that we are explicit about the underlying why for each standard.
 While not attached to measurements, the intended impact of an election department achieving this standard is that:

-- Election departments will have a network of trusted partners that extend their reach into communities, with less legwork for their offices.
+- Election offices will have a network of trusted partners that extend their reach into communities, with less legwork for their offices.

-- Communities will receive voter education that is relevant to their needs in areas such as language, literacy level, and disability.
+- Voters will receive education that is relevant to their needs in areas such as language, literacy level, and disability.

 - The public will have more confidence and trust in election offices because they are receiving consistent updates about elections from a range of credible voices.